Make a Donation to the

-The organization’s urgent attention is on the Endangered Southern Resident killer whales of Puget Sound.
+The organization’s urgent attention is on the Endangered Southern Resident killer whales of the Pacific Northwest.
 These three pods, J Pod, K Pod and L Pod, have been decimated by the depletion of prey resources, the accumulation of marine toxins, increased acoustic disturbance and harassment, and the destruction of salmon spawning and nearshore habitats, the nurseries of the Salish Sea.

 Important Past Campaigns

-As an all-volunteer, non-profit organization, your entire donation goes towards making possible campaigns and projects which directly affect the lives of individual orca whales.
-These are some of the ways that Orca Conservancy, and your donations, are helping.
+As an all-volunteer, non-profit organization, your donation goes towards making campaigns and projects — reality.
+Here are some of the ways that Orca Conservancy, and your donations, are helping: